 To create the center, gather 12 plastic easter eggs – 6 of each in 2 different colors (like purple and orange.)
 Plastic eggs are often sold at the dollar store or local big box store in the spring time.

 Filled pairs of eggs with different items.
 The goal is to have 1 of each color egg filled with the exact same noisy object.

 - Cotton Balls

 - Super Ball

 - Broken Crayons

-The we taped them together to prevent any “peeking” or rearranging of the items.
-The students used their sense of hearing at the science center to match the purple egg with the same sounding orange egg.
-Some of our children played the sound matching game independently, while others chose to work with a partner to match them.
-It required a bit of cooperation!
+Tape the sound eggs together to prevent any “peeking” or rearranging of the items.
+The students use their sense of hearing to match the purple egg with the same sounding orange egg.

 Subscribe to receive a FREE dramatic play printable set, as well as our latest content by email.